 Most simply, you can own one.
 The lantern is a signature souvenir of Hoi An and can easily be bought almost everywhere in the town.
 Usually during their night walk, visitors would buy them at their best – perfectly lightened, then take them home as gifts.

 If you seek for a deeper cultural experience, try making one.
 There are many one-day course of lantern making where you put your own fingers into creating this masterpiece.
-You will be instructed by local craftsmen – the ones who do not only master the physical techniques but hold the story behind as well.
 Just ask your local accommodation host and you will get the instructions to this experience.

 For long lasting memory, don’t forget to take pictures with them.
-Lanterns in Hoi An are displayed all along the road, making it a spectacularly beautiful scene whether at daytime or at night.
-Local retailers here are so friendly and generous with photo taking, yet if possible, supporting them by purchasing some small souvenirs or buying the lantern themselves.
+Lanterns in Hoi An are displayed all along the road, making it a spectacularly beautiful scene.
+Local retailers here are so friendly and generous with photo taking.
+But if possible, supporting them by purchasing some small souvenirs or buying the lantern themselves.